 Create firm value, build talent during a downturn

-Deloitte found that the September 2008 Lehman Brothers bankruptcy and the financial sector losses that led to a worldwide recession provided an opportunity to collect leadership and talent management data, real-time, for organizations dealing with a crisis.
+Deloitte found that the September, 2008, Lehman Brothers bankruptcy and financial sector losses that led to a worldwide recession was an opportunity to collect leadership and talent management data, real-time, for organizations dealing with a crisis.

 The Deloitte study showed that companies using the recession as an excuse to ignore the fundamentals of employee development — and cease efforts to nurture a new generation of star talent — did so at their own peril.